-Over the past few months, we have moved from a health crisis to an ongoing global upending of our economic, health, and social structures.
+Over the past several months, we have moved from a health crisis to an ongoing global upending of our economic, health, and social structures.
 We are all affected by this trauma and, we can become overwhelmed, anxious or struggle to cope.
 This is perfectly normal, given the speed at which this situation has changed, the loss of routine and the amount of information available.

 Every person handles these feelings differently and there are many things we can do to care for our own mental health and that of our loved ones during these difficult times, such as: